ssh

 Eternal Terminal integrates some kind of session management into the terminal.

-mosh (“mobile shell”) is also, like ssh, not a shell.
-It is a terminal with ssh-style tunneling for intermittent connections, including optimistic screen updates and graceful packet loss.
+mosh (“mobile shell”) is also, like SSH, not a shell.
+It is a terminal with SSH-style tunnelling for intermittent connections, including optimistic screen updates and graceful packet loss.

-How is mosh better than tmux + autossh, though?
+How is mosh better than tmux + autossh though?
 I need a Venn diagram of features here.
-Not terribly active development since 2017.
+Not terribly actively developed since 2017.

-An SSH elaboration that support resumeable terminal sessions via clever network footwork.
-It also integrates with tmux (in fact, what does it offer that tmux does not?)
-It needs a special server process so I will not get around to having this anywhere I need it.
+An SSH extension that supports resumable terminal sessions via clever network footwork.
+It also integrates with tmux.
+(In fact, what does it offer that tmux does not?)
+It needs a special server process, so I probably will not get around to running this everywhere I would need it.